-controllers.
+which is low-pass filtered to reduce noise and remove outliers.
+The deployed policy outputs motor speed commands, which are subsequently tracked by off-the-shelf electronic speed controllers.
 We use as high-level a PD controller which takes as input the goal position and outputs the mass normalized collective trust and the body rates.

 Network Architecture and Training Procedure.
-The base policy is a 3-layer Multi-layer perceptron (MLP) with 256dim hidden layers.
+The base policy is a 3-layer MLP with 256-dim hidden layers.
 This takes the drone state and the vector of intrinsics as input to produce motor speeds.
 The environment factor encoder is a 2-layer MLP with 128-dim hidden layers.
 The policy and the value function share the same factor encoding layer.
-The adaptation module projects the latest 400 state-action pairs into a 128-dim representation.
-Then, a 3-layer 1-D CNN convolves the representation across time.
+The adaptation module projects the latest 400 state-action pairs into a 128-dim representation, with the state-action history initialized with zeros.
+Then, a 3-layer 1-D CNN convolves the representation across time to capture its temporal correlation.
+The input channel number, output channel number, kernel size and stride of each CNN layer are [32, 32, 8, 4], [32, 32, 5, 1], [32, 32, 5, 1].
 The flattened CNN output is linearly projected to estimate z_t .
-We train the base policy and the environment encoder using PPO [31] for 100M steps.
+We train the base policy and the environment encoder using PPO [32] for 100M steps.
 We use the reward outlined in Section III.
 Policy training takes approximately 2 hours on an ordinary desktop machine with 1 GPU.
 We finally train the adaptation module with supervised learning by rolling out the student policy.
 We train with the ADAM optimizer to minimize MSE loss.
 We run the optimization process for 10M steps, training on data collected over the last 1M steps.
 Training the adaptation module takes approximately 20 minutes.